scorelab/Elphas/README.md

 npm start
 ```

 In the back-end you would find requirements.txt which includes all the required modules.
-To install them run
+To install those run inside the dir
 ```
 pip install -r requirements.txt
 ```